Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 Even though the UHD60 may not have all the bells and whistles of super high-end projectors, it’s able to pack in most of what we love all while coming in at around $1,600 at the time of this review.
 This is definitely one of the best home theater projectors on our list.

 The Optoma UHD60 packs in all the features you could want out of a 4K projector.
-This 4K ultra HD projector features an awesome 1,000,000:1 contrast ratio, which keeps bright scenes clear and dark scenes detailed, all while boasting an impressive 3000-lumen brightness rating.
-This is plenty of brightness for both dark and light viewing environments, which ensures you’ll have the best experience no matter what time of day it is.
+This 4K ultra HD projector features an awesome 1,000,000:1 contrast ratio, which keeps bright scenes clear and dark scenes detailed while boasting an impressive 3000-lumen brightness rating.
+This is plenty of brightness for both dark and light viewing environments, ensuring you’ll have the best experience no matter what time of day.
 Plus, it also makes for a great projector for artists, especially with the high-quality detail you get.
 Moreover, set this projector up in your living room, or set it up in your bedroom.
 Either way, you’ll have a high-quality image.
-Although, for an even higher quality image, you’ll want to check out the leading laser projectors.
+Although, for an even higher-quality image, you’ll want to check out the leading laser projectors.

 For these reasons and so many more, we’re naming this our best 4K projector of 2020.
 Your living room will rival any movie theater in no time.